Are you wondering how to lose weight with Peloton?

 Don’t see a video?
 Try refreshing your browser or click here

 Working out hard can make you hungrier

 When you exercise hard your appetite may increase.
 Especially if you just started exercising again.
 Anticipate and expect this.
 If you’re hungrier, it could lead to more eating.
 Make sure you’re staying hydrated and have protein and veggie-based meals ready.
-These will help you keep you satiated longer.
+These will help you keep yourself satiated longer.

 This will vary from person to person.
-For some, high-intensity exercise can decrease appetite while lower intensity exercise can increase it.
+For some, high-intensity exercise can decrease appetite while lower-intensity exercise can increase it.

 You’re moving less throughout the day